Acceptable Use Policy

 You shall use the Services exclusively for authorized and legal purposes, and in compliance with all applicable laws, rules, regulations, and license restrictions.
 You shall not use the PagerDuty Services:

-- to transmit any material or content that is defamatory, offensive, inappropriate, pornographic, obscene or otherwise objectionable to any reasonable person;
+- to transmit any material or content that is defamatory, offensive, inflammatory, inappropriate, pornographic, obscene or otherwise objectionable to any reasonable person;

 - to receive, send, or otherwise process sensitive personal data such credit card and payment information, or Protected Health Information as defined by the Health Insurance Portability and Accountability Act of 1996 as amended, or other types of sensitive and highly-regulated data;